To Be or not to Be: the role of rotation in modeling Galactic Be X-ray Binaries: Methods

 To compare our BPS models to the Galactic sample of Be-XRBs, we apply a constant star formation history to our population at solar metallicity.
 We take $500$ random, uniformly distributed time samples for the evolution of systems during their detached phase, where all samples for an individual system are weighted by the lifetime of the detached phase:

-where the detached phase lifetime, $t_\mathrm{det}$, is defined as the time between the first \ac{SN} and ends if \ac{RLO} \ac{MT} is initiated or if the stellar companion reaches the end of its life, and the normalization $t_\mathrm{H}$ is taken as the Hubble time.
+where the detached phase lifetime, $t_\mathrm{det}$, is defined as the time between the first \ac{SN} and ends if \ac{RLO} \ac{MT} is initiated or if the stellar companion reaches the end of its life, and an arbitrary scaling factor $t_\mathrm{H}$ is taken as the Hubble time.
 This weighting reflects the fact that longer-lived systems should appear more frequently for an impulsive, unbiased observation of the Galaxy.
 In total, from our initial population of 2 million binaries, our baseline \ac{CO}+star population contains $1.5 \times 10^{8} $ unique evolutionary samples for the time evolving parameters of detached binaries.